What Are Marketing Funnel Metrics - Beginner’s Guide

 Importance of Tracking Marketing Funnel Metrics

-Some of the marketing funnel metrics are specific to customer actions.
-Hence, they will give you an insight into customer behaviour and help you improve your strategies accordingly.
+• Understanding Customer Behavior: Some of the marketing funnel metrics are specific to customer actions.
+Hence, they will give you an insight into customer behavior and help you improve your strategies accordingly.

 The marketing funnel consists of four stages: